Skip to main content

 • Last Inbound Message Time

-You can also set filter conditions based on custom properties added to MessageDesk.
+You can also set filter conditions based on custom fields added to MessageDesk.

-Use Condition Operators to create logical expressions for your filters.
-The types of condition operators available will depend on the field’s data type (true/false, dropdown, date, number, phone, and text).
+Use condition operators to create logical expressions for your filters.
+The types of operators available depend on the field’s data type (true/false, dropdown, date, number, phone, and text).

 • Contains